Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ![LPIC2 Post](/assets/images/lpic2/vgdisplay.png)
 **Figure 165** vgdisplay command.

-As you can see the name of my VG is vg1 and the format for this is lvm2, also we can see the VG size which is 19.99GB, just remember that we use two disk each is 10GB, now we can proceed to the logical volume creation.
+As you can see the name of my VG is vg1 and the format for this is lvm2, also we can see the VG size which is 19.99GB, just remember that we use two disk each is 10GB.

+**Please note**: you can remove physical volume from volume group by using the `vgreduce` command.

+now we can proceed to the logical volume creation.
 ```
 sudo lvcreate --name lv1 --size 1G vg1
 ```